TickleForce/bertalign/README.md

  ---------------------------------
 ```

-Using a sentence transformer trained on parallel data:
+Using a sentence transformer trained on Greek-English parallel data:
 ```
  ---------------------------------
 |             |  Strict |    Lax  |